juanma-wp/enterprise-block-editor/Module 7 WordPress Data Layer and wp.data/05 Creating Custom Data Stores.md

 ## Creating and registering a Custom Store

-The `register` function (from the @wordpress/data package) is the interface for registering a store with `wp.data`.
-By using this function, you custom store gets integrated into the centralized data registry.
+The [`register`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-data/#register) function (from the `@wordpress/data` package) is the interface for registering a store with `wp.data`.
+By using this function, your custom store gets integrated into the centralized data registry.

 In the WordPress Block Editor (Gutenberg), each data store within `wp.data` must be registered, and numerous [examples of this can be found throughout the Gutenberg codebase](https://github.com/search?q=repo%3AWordPress%2Fgutenberg+register%28+store+%29&type=code).

-When registering a custom data store, you typically use `createReduxStore` and `register`.
+When registering a custom data store, you typically use [`createReduxStore`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-data/#createreduxstore) and [`register`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-data/#register).
 These functions are provided by the `@wordpress/data` package and help define and manage custom state in Gutenberg.

 ### createReduxStore

-`createReduxStore` is a function used to create a Redux-like store that manages state in Gutenberg.
+[`createReduxStore`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-data/#createreduxstore) is a function used to create a Redux-like store that manages state in Gutenberg.
 It returns an object representing the store with actions, selectors, and a reducer.

 Example: